zarpafantasma/corpus_rythmos/I- Scientific_Papers/001-en_US-Multiscale_Temporal_Relativity_RTM.md

 **Interpretation**

-The flat small-world network yields α ≈ 2.04, only marginally above the diffusive baseline.
-This indicates that while small-world shortcuts reduce absolute path lengths, they do not fundamentally alter the scaling regime.
-The network remains effectively diffusive when measured against its intrinsic graph-geodesic length scale.
+The flat small-world network yields α ≈ 2.04 when MFPT is fitted against the **intrinsic graph-geodesic length** $L$.
+This places it in the same diffusive scaling class as the α ≈ 2 benchmark rather than defining a new RTM band.
+Small-world shortcuts strongly reduce the relation between node count and graph distance ($\mathcal{l}(N)\sim\log N$), but once graph distance itself is used as the characteristic length, the random-walk clock remains approximately quadratic.

-This result establishes an important baseline: small-world topology alone does not produce the elevated α values (2.3-2.7) observed in biological neural networks.
+This result establishes an important control: small-world topology alone does not produce the elevated α values (2.3-2.7) observed in biological neural networks.
 Additional hierarchical or modular structure is required to reach the cortical-type scaling regime.
+The value 2.0428 is therefore reported as a **measured small-world baseline within the diffusive class**, not as an eighth or separate temporal band.

 -   **Simulation D: Sierpiński Fractal Network**